Userwithaname/fin/README.md

 # Configuration

-Fin can be configured using the `config.toml` file in your `~/.config/fin/` directory.
+Fin can be configured using the `config.toml` file located in `~/.config/fin/`.

-Running `fin config default` will create the following configuration:
+Running `fin config default` will write the following (default)
+configuration:

 ```toml
 # Default location for installing new fonts